wrapl/minilang/docs/embedding.rst

 All memory that is passed to Minilang or is used to store Minilang values should be allocated with the garbage collector in order to ensure that memory does not leak and that Minilang values are not prematurely collected.
 For more complex uses (e.g. storing Minilang values in non-gc allocated memory or using finalizers to clean up resources when Minilang values are collected), the application can use the garbage collector API directly.

-A number of macros are defined in ``minilang/ml_macros.h`` which simply allocating memory for structs and arrays.
+A number of macros are defined in ``minilang/ml_macros.h`` which simplifies allocating memory for structs and arrays.
 This header file is not included automatically (in order to avoid conflicts with C++ code, and to keep application header files clean).

 .. c:macro:: new(T)